> Nested spatial scales of habitat patches for pitcher-plant dwelling insects [photos: G.Rasic]

 Because dispersal is a key process that links landscape structure to population genetic structure, understanding the causes and consequences of dispersal is also a theme of my research.

-Recently, our lab has been developing two new study systems that are well suited to addressing certain questions in landscape genetics: the insects that are commensal inhabitants of the carnivorous pitcher plant and swallowtail butterflies associated with fragmented forests.
-We are taking advantage of the unique properties of these systems to address questions such as:
+Our lab has worked on several study systems that are well suited to addressing specific questions in landscape genetics: a spatial population network of the Rocky Mountain apollo butterfly, the insects that are commensal inhabitants of the carnivorous pitcher plant, and swallowtail butterflies associated with fragmented forests.
+We take advantage of some unique properties of these systems to address questions such as: